rgildiaz/ITI/pxeboot.md

 getty: bad speed: console
 INIT: Id "sole" respawning too fast: disabled for 5 minutes
 ```
 The NUC's that do experience this issue look like they were all used for a single previous project, as they all have a similar label on the top of the case with the computer's name and its MAC address.
 Also, all of these NUC's have a 250 GB SSD as opposed to the 1 TB SSD's most of the other NUC's have.
-Other than this, I could not find any other differences.
+I couldn't find any other notable differenced between the devices.

 #### ``can't open '/proc/cmdline': No such file or directory``
-I found this forum post about a [similar issue with DBAN](https://sourceforge.net/p/dban/discussion/208932/thread/6bc10266/).
+I found [this forum post about a similar issue with DBAN](https://sourceforge.net/p/dban/discussion/208932/thread/6bc10266/).
 I followed the steps some users posted about:

 1. **Disable secure boot**.
 First I tried disabling secure boot and UEFI in the NUC's BIOS.
 To do so, I:
     - powered on the NUC,
     - tapped F2 to open the VisualBIOS,
     - navigated to "Advanced" and then to the "Boot" tab,
-    - navigated to the "Secure Boot" tab within the Boot menu and ensured the "Secure Boot" option was unchecked.
+    - navigated to the "Secure Boot" tab within the Boot menu and ensured the "Secure Boot" option was unchecked,
-    - Then, I navigated from the "Secure Boot" tab to "Boot Priority", and I unchecked the "UEFI Boot" option under the "UEFI Boot Priority" column.
+    - navigated from the "Secure Boot" tab to "Boot Priority", and I unchecked the "UEFI Boot" option under the "UEFI Boot Priority" column.

-&emsp;&emsp;&emsp;After following these steps, I was still unable to boot to ShredOS, as the same error still occurred.
+After following these steps, I was still unable to boot to ShredOS, as the same error still occurred.

 2. **Append kernel parameters ``acpi=off nousb``**.
-I figured that since DBAN is the progenitor to ShredOS, these boot options might fix something.
+I figured that since DBAN is the progenitor of ShredOS, these boot options might fix something.
 After network booting ShredOS, I made sure to hit the tab key to edit the boot options, adding these two parameters.
 Since some boot options were set in the ``pxelinux.cgf/default`` file already, the full options now read:
 ```
 shredos/shredos console=tty0 autonuke method=zero rounds=1 nwipe_verify=last loglevel=0 console_baud=0 acpi=off nousb
 ```
-&emsp;&emsp;&emsp;Despite this change, the same error message occurs.
+Despite this change, the same error message occurs.
 This time, however, the NUC doesn't shut off immediately, instead stalling on the last screen.

 #### Workaround - Manually Boot ShredOS from USB
-Since I was unable to find a way to get around this issue, I tested whether I could boot ShredOS from a bootable USB I had.

-ShredOS installed and booted with no issues from the USB, and since it took about the same about of time to plug in the USB as it did to plug in a network cable, I decided just to boot any NUC's that didn't work with the network boot with the USB.
+While I was unable to find a way to get the PXE server working as intended with these NUC's, ShredOS started with no issues from a bootable USB.
+Since it took about the same about of time to plug in the USB as it did to plug in a network cable, I decided just to boot any NUC's that didn't work with the network boot with the USB.

 For reference, both the USB and the netboot image came from the same place: [Privex's ShredOS fork](https://githubmemory.com/repo/Privex/shredos).
 Specifically this [Bootable ShredOS ISO](https://files.privex.io/images/iso/shredos/v1.1/shredos.iso) and this [ShredOS Preconfigured PXE boot environment using PXELinux](https://files.privex.io/images/iso/shredos/v1.1/pxeboot.tar.gz).

-### Troubleshooting TFTP Server - from Windows
+### Troubleshooting TFTP Server
+#### Transfer Test Files to Windows
 You may want to make sure your TFTP server is working.
 I did so on my Windows laptop with the following steps:
 1. Download the TFTP Client feature
     1. Open the Control Panel